Why is there a visa requirement?

 Applicants refused under Section 214(b) may reapply for a visa any time they wish.
 They will be required to pay a new application fee.
 Previously refused applicants should only reapply if their circumstances have changed significantly since their last application or if they have additional, critical information to present that will clarify their circumstances.
 It is quite possible that even after reapplying, they still may not qualify for a visa.
 Reapplying is the only way to have a visa application reconsidered.

-Please keep in mind that your signature on any visa application form is your guarantee that all information you provide is true and correct.
+Please keep in mind that your electronic signature on any visa application form is your guarantee that all information you provide is true and correct.
 You are personally and legally responsible, even if a travel agent or someone else prepares documents for you.
 Any fraudulent documents or misleading statements may result in your permanent ineligibility for any future visa.

 You are not allowed to bring electronic devices, including mobile telephones, into the Embassy.
 We regret any inconvenience this may cause and appreciate your cooperation.